Lendermarket Review

 FAQ Lendermarket Review

-Lendermarket is an Irish-based P2P platform founded by Creditstar Group in June 2016.
-Since the operational launch of the platform, in June 2019, investors have been able to invest in a variety of international consumer loans on Lendermarket, earning an average return of 15.5%.
+Lendermarket is an Ireland based P2P platform founded in 2016 by the Creditstar Group, operational since June 2019.
+Investors can invest in international consumer loans with an advertised average return of 15.5%.

 I’m Denny Neidhardt, the founder of re:think P2P.
 On this blog, I help retail investors make smarter, well-informed investment decisions in the world of P2P lending.
 Since 2019, I’ve been publishing in-depth analyses, platform reviews, and risk assessments to bring more transparency to this investment space.
 My goal is to challenge marketing claims, question developments, and empower investors with honest, independent insights.